Migration Guide

 Sandbox access Contact required Self-service 24 hours

-Games-only platform Yes No — broader edge Yes — 7 years, 120M+ sessions
+Games-only platform Yes No — broader edge Yes — Founded in 2017, 120M+ sessions orchestrated

 Regardless of which provider you choose, the technical surface of the migration is the same.
 Here's what you're replacing: